 Based on a theme selected annually by NHD, students in grades 6 to 12 use primary and secondary sources to research a topic relating to local, national, or world history.
 After analyzing and interpreting the information they have gathered, students express their findings in a paper, exhibit, performance, documentary, or web site.
 Entries are judged in two divisions—junior (grades 6–8) and senior (grades 9–12).
 Winners of school and county contests advance to the state competition, which is held in Tallahassee in May.
 First- and second-place state winners in each category and division earn the right to represent Florida at the National History Day contest in College Park, Maryland, in June.
 In 2012‑13, more than 57,150 students in thirty-one counties participated in school, county, and state contests, guided by more than 1,000 educators.

 Why Sponsor the Florida History Fair?

-- Exclusivity.
-Platinum-level sponsors will be recognized on a special banner displayed at the state and national contests.
+- EXCLUSIVITY.
+Contributor-level sponsors will be recognized on a special banner displayed at the state and national contests.

 Financial support is given to and administered by the Friends of the Museums of Florida History, Inc., a 501 (c)(3) citizen support organization.